Apply online this week or next week to get paid for this week.

-Unemployment benefits are given to people who lose their jobs through no fault of their own.
-This fact sheet gives some of the rules about who can get unemployment benefits.
+Unemployment insurance is given to people who lose their jobs when it is not their fault.
+This fact sheet gives some of the rules about who can get unemployment insurance.
 If you are not sure if you can get unemployment, you should apply.
 Although there are other rules, there are 3 basic rules.

-- You must be looking for work.
+- You must be looking for work after losing your job.
 Treat your job search like a full-time job.
 Spend at least 30 hours a week looking for a new job.
 Keep records of where you look for work.

 Note: If you get social security disability payments, you may still be able to get limited unemployment benefits.
 Contact your local legal aid office for more information.